Not just a bit – a lot.

 But why does context have such a dramatic effect?
 Durham University helped us make sense of the findings, and hypothesised that it relates to semantic priming, which works by making recently accepted content more accessible; activated neural networks effectively just need reactivating – a lesser chore for our brains – which makes memory encoding significantly easier.

-Channel 4 and BVA BDRC also developed an innovative Erroneous Recollection research technique based on an experiment into schematic processing conducted by psychologists W.F.
+We also developed an innovative Erroneous Recollection research technique based on an experiment into schematic processing conducted by psychologists W.F.
 Brewer and J.C.
 Treyens whose test found that a significant number of subjects ‘recalled’ seeing books in a room that they had been told was a professor’s study, even though there were actually no books.

-We hypothesised that the placement of an advert near a strong enough Contextual Moment could trigger incorrect ‘recall’ of the advertised brand appearing in the programme.
+Our hypothesis was that the placement of an advert near a strong enough Contextual Moment could trigger incorrect ‘recall’ of the advertised brand appearing in the programme.

 Those exposed to a Contextual Moments spot ad were indeed – on average – significantly more likely to erroneously ‘recall’ seeing the brand in the programme, so we were able to accept our hypothesis.